franco-on-git/Scripts-and-Commands/PoSH-TEMPLATES/PoSh-Label-Name-Change.md

 > [!NOTE]
-> - Change the name of a property in results
+> - Change the name of a property in results.

 # PowerShell
 ```